wytzig/bankingTool/ReadMe.md

   - The project *can* have a 'resources/' folder for input files

 both of these files are ignored in the .gitignore

+### update 2023.1
+Unfortuatly ASN has added these features to their own browser and mobile apps which makes this project quite redundand.
+You won't be seeing much updates on this project unless I feel like it :)